Netflix/metaflow-nflx-extensions/README.md

 - `lockfile`
 - (optional but recommended) `mamba>=1.1.0`

-In addition, and only if you want to support `pypi` packages, you need to apply the PR `https://github.com/conda-incubator/conda-lock/pull/290` to `conda-lock`.
+In addition, and only if you want to support `pypi` packages, it is best to apply the PR `https://github.com/conda-incubator/conda-lock/pull/290` to `conda-lock`.
 This is the unfortunate result of a bug in how `conda-lock` handles packages that are both present in the `conda` environment and `pypi` one.

-Due to bugs in `conda`, if your resolved environment contains `.conda` packages and you do not have `micromamba` installed, the environment creation will fail.
+Due to bugs in `conda` and the way we use it, if your resolved environment contains `.conda` packages and you do not have `micromamba` installed, the environment creation will fail.

 #### Uninstallation
 Uninstalling this package will revert the behavior of the conda decorator to the one